 "Can we wait to purify it?"

 "It's not purifying, we're neutralizing.
 That way, it'll make it easier to kill."

 "Has this been done before?"

 "We're just calming it down, so it has been done before... in a way."
 She grew a little worried at the thought, then reworded her answers.
 "Well...
 I suppose you can say that by purifying the Tree, we are making it neutral... though it depends on the strength of the one neutralizing it."

 Mewtwo looked over anxiously.
 "To balance it out, will it have to drain our life-source?"

-Mew's brows furrowed. "...i-it shouldn't... but..."
-She went quiet as she thought on it.
+Mew's brows furrowed. "...it shouldn't... but..."
+She went quiet as she reviewed it to herself.
 Her eyes then suddenly widened, raising a trembling hand to her mouth.
 Before he could ask what was wrong, she pushed herself away from him.
 He watched as she sloppily drew the curtains closed, then hurried for the door, taking a quick peek outside before quietly shutting and locking it.

 He immediately got up and started for her.
 "Myriam, what are you doing?
 We have to keep it ope—"